LiveGTech/OS-Bootstrap/README.md

 * It takes 5 minutes to run the firstboot script to completion (dependent on speed of internet connection)
 * It takes 1 minute to build the ISO file

 Many parts of the bootstrapping process are cached in the `cache/` folder, and so once fully-bootstrapped, bootstrapping again will be quicker to perform.
+When building some platforms, some steps do not apply, and so the bootstrapping time could vary.

 To check whether KVM is enabled, install the `cpu-checker` package, then run the `kvm-ok` command.